tim-kos/CakePHP-Asset-Management-Plugin/README.md

 * Combining js files and css files.

-* Minification of combined files with support for different algorithmns (jsmin, google closure compiler and cssmin).
+* Minification of combined files with support for different algorithmns (uglifyjs, jsmin, closure compiler and cssmin).
 There is an easy way to add your own algorithmns as well.
 * Ability to specify which assets should be loaded for a given Controller::action pair.
 This ensures you only load the files that you really need on the page.
-* Optional support for converting LESS to CSS with support for prepending a file to the package that contains variables and less mixins.
+* Support for preprocessors like LESSCSS with support for prepending a file to the package that contains variables and less mixins.
+For javascript there is support for CoffeeScript and Kaffeine.
-* Support for Coffeescript as a preprocessor for your javascript.
 * Automatic detection and conversion for image paths in stylesheets.
 * Combining and minification of files is optional, so that you can load the proper files in development mode to keep error messages pointing to the correct files and lines.
-* Support for javascript internationalisation using the __('some test') syntax
+* Support for javascript internationalisation using the __('some text to translate') syntax
 * Automagic including of files that belong to your controller action or layout.
 For example if you access /posts/edit/2 the plugin will try to load the stylesheet /app/webroot/css/views/posts/edit.less and the script /app/webroot/js/views/posts/edit.js.

  It will also load /app/webroot/css/views/layouts/default.less and /app/webroot/js/views/layouts/default.js or whatever layout has been set in your PostsController.